 A2.
 Public interest

-A2.1 Members shall not do anything, or permit anything under their authority to be done, of which the probable and involuntary consequences would, in their professional judgement
+A2.1 Members shall act in accordance with the principles of sustainability and not do anything, or permit anything under their authority to be done, of which the probable and involuntary consequences would, in their professional judgement

 endanger human life or safety; or